 FEDERAL WORK-STUDY: Federal Work-Study is available to students enrolled at least half-time who demonstrate financial need.
-If you are accepting Work-Study for the first time, you must participate in Work-Study Orientation at the beginning of the term and complete the forms needed to apply for a Work-Study position.
+If you are accepting Work-Study for the first time, you must attend a

+Work-Study Orientation Session held at the beginning of the term where you will receive the forms you will need to apply for a Work-Study position.
 If you have received Work-Study in previous years, you must pick up your employment forms in the Financial Aid Office before you begin working.
 You will be paid monthly for the number of hours worked.
 Work-Study students are paid at least minimum wage, as determined by your work supervisor.